Revelation: Chapter 11

 - Rewarding your servants, Revelation 22:12-17

 In Revelation 11:19, John now views the events in heaven.
-The scene now shifts to God's temple in heaven, which is opened.
-John is able to see the Ark of the Covenant, which was not possible with the earthly temple.
-On earth, the Holy of Holies could only be entered once a year by only the high priest of Israel.
-As before, there are flashes of lightning, thunders, an earthquake, and a great hail storm occurring.
-This is the moment for the preparation of the final set of judgments.
-In Revelation 16:1-21, John will report seeing the bowls filled with the judgments God will be given out to the angels from the temple of God.
-This is a distinctive event which results in critical events on earth, such as the earthquake which is probably unique to any other earthquake event ever recorded.
-Though it is not stated, it may be that the whole world experiences this quake at the same time, unlike the natural events that are regional.
-This also occurred with the opening of the 6th seal in Revelation 6:12, and when the angel took the censer filled with the fire from the altar and threw it to earth in Revelation 8:3-5 (without hail).
+The scene has shifted to God's temple in heaven, which is opened.
+John can see the Ark of the Covenant, which was not possible with the earthly temple.
+On earth, the Holy of Holies could only be entered once a year by the high priest of Israel.
+As in Revelation 4:5, there are flashes of lightning and thunder, but on Earth, an earthquake occurs, accompanied by a great hailstorm.
+This is the moment for preparing the final set of judgments.
+In Revelation 16:1-21, John reports seeing the bowls filled with the judgments that God will give out to the angels from the temple of God.
+This is a distinctive event that results in critical events on Earth, such as the earthquake, which is probably unique among any other earthquake event ever recorded.
+Although it is not stated, the whole world may experience this quake simultaneously, unlike natural events that are regional.
+This also occurred with the opening of the 6th seal in Revelation 6:12, and when the angel took the censer filled with fire from the altar and threw it to the Earth in Revelation 8:3-5 (without hail).
 This concludes with the emptying of the 7th bowl in Revelation 16:17-18.
-More will follow in this in the succeeding chapters in Revelation.
+More will follow in the succeeding chapters in Revelation.